How to Choose the Best Antarctica Cruise & What You Can Expect

 At this point in my life, I’ve been on a lot of ships and inside a lot of ports.
 Ushuaia is certainly a beautiful place, enveloped by snow-covered mountains and long fjords that stretch out to the sea.
 Boarding the ship around 4 pm, this first evening was one of beauty and relaxation as we sailed slowly out of the Beagle Channel and towards the open ocean.

-Watching the last sunset I would see over land for more than a week and standing on deck to take in the passing views of Chile and Argentina was a truly magical experience.
+Watching the last sunset I would see over land for more than a week while standing on deck to take in the passing views of Chile and Argentina was a truly magical experience.

 The Drake Passage